QuantitativeImagingLaboratory/assignment-2-gauribulbule/report.md

 # Report

-Question 1 ->
+Question 1 -> DFT

+Four given transformations (FFT, inverse FT, magnitude & cosine) are implemented using mathematical formulae.
+No in-built library functions are used.
+Forward fourier transformed matrix values are complex conjugates of each other.
+I have used this idea to compute half of the matrix values from their complex conjugate part.
+Hence reducing the computation time by half.

 Question 2 - > Filtering:

 To compute fourier transform and inverse fourier transform of an image, I have used opencv (cv2) functions.
-Full stretch contrast stretch is applied on final Filtered image.
+Full scale contrast stretch is applied on final Filtered grayscale image.

 Low pass filters: